codepath/android_guides/Sending-and-Managing-Network-Requests.md

 3. Download and decode based on data type
 4. Wrap in AsyncTask and execute in background thread

-This would translate to the following networking code to send a simple request:
+This would translate to the following networking code to send a simple request (with try-catch structured exceptions not shown here for brevity):

 ```java
 // 1.
 Declare a URL Connection